-Brandon, Florida is not the newest or the flashiest community in Florida's 16th Congressional District.
-That distinction belongs to the rapidly developing corridors to the south in Riverview and the master-planned community of Lakewood Ranch in Manatee County.
-But Brandon is, in many respects, the most established and economically central community in the eastern Hillsborough portion of the district — the commercial hub, the longtime residential anchor, and the place where tens of thousands of FL-16 families have built their lives, educated their children, and established the kind of deep community roots that newer developments have not yet had time to grow.
+Brandon, Florida is not the newest or the flashiest community in Florida’s 14th Congressional District.
+That distinction belongs to the rapidly developing corridors to the south in Riverview and the master-planned communities further south.
+But Brandon is, in many respects, the most established and economically central community in the eastern Hillsborough portion of the district — the commercial hub, the longtime residential anchor, and the place where tens of thousands of FL-14 families have built their lives, educated their children, and established the kind of deep community roots that newer developments have not yet had time to grow.

 Brandon’s Community and Quality of Life